YuriGor/deepdash/README.md

   console.log(deepdash.eachDeep); // --> all the methods just work
 </script>
 ```
-Standalone Deepdash weigh more then "dry" version, because it includes some of cherry-picked Lodash methods it depends on.
+Standalone Deepdash weighs more then "dry" version, because it includes some of cherry-picked Lodash methods it depends on.
 But it's better to use Standalone version, than include full Lodash just as dependency, if you don't need Lodash.